LEGAL

 5. Data Sharing

-• Professional advisors: Including accountants, legal advisors, and auditors where necessary for business operations.
+• Accountants, legal advisors, and auditors where necessary for business operations

 6. Data Retention